8/30/25

 • Overarching the Lower Back: Excessive arching can strain your lumbar spine.
 Keep a neutral spine and engage your core throughout the movement.

-• Rounding Your Back: A rounded back reduces the exercise’s effectiveness and increases the risk of injury.
+• Rounding Your Back: A rounded back makes squats less effective and increases the risk of injury.
 Keep your chest up, shoulders back, and core engaged to maintain proper posture from start to finish.

 Extra Tips to Perfect Your Squat